R. Viswanathan (diplomat)

-Ambassador Viswanathan is the leading Indian expert on Latin America.
+Ambassador Rengaraj Viswanathan is the leading Indian expert on Latin America.
 He promotes understanding of Latin America and India-Latin America relations through speeches, blogs, articles and books.
 He advises Indian companies on business with Latin America.
 He speaks Spanish and Portuguese.

 Diplomatic posts

 He had worked in Latin America for 12 years in his diplomatic postings in Brazil, Argentina and Venezuela.
 As Head of the Latin America division in the Ministry of External Affairs of India he took unprecedented policy initiatives creating a paradigm shift in India's relations with Latin America.
 He has visited every one of the 19 Latin American countries.
 He follows closely the political, economic and market developments as well as cultural trends.
 He has read a number of books on Latin America and has written reviews.

 Writing and speaking

 For the last 18 years R. Viswanathan has been writing articles and giving lectures on Latin American politics, markets, and culture.